kubeshop/kusk-gen/docs/ingress-nginx.md

-      --nginx_ingress.rewrite_target string   a custom NGINX rewrite target --path.base string                      a base path for Service endpoints (default "/") --path.trim_prefix string               a prefix to trim from the URL before forwarding to the upstream Service -h, --help                                  help for nginx-ingress
+      --nginx_ingress.rewrite_target string   a custom NGINX rewrite target --path.base string                      a base path for Service endpoints (default "/") --path.trim_prefix string               a prefix to trim from the URL before forwarding to the upstream Service -h, --help                                  help for ingress-nginx
 ```

 The ingress-nginx generator generates [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)